teddimagg/Iceland.io/README.md

 # Iceland.io
 A geoguessr-like Maps API guessing game.
 A randomized query of Icelandic cities and townes is generated and the user is supposed to find every last one them.
-The score is based on the distance between the guess itself and the real location of the current objective
+The score is based on the distance between the guess itself and the real location of the current objective.
+There are 3 difficulty levels, each level unlocks a third of the dataset, ordered by population.

 ## Live server
 ```